andrewfraley/arris_cable_modem_stats/README.md

 Config settings can be provided by the config.ini file, or set as ENV variables.
 ENV variables override config.ini.

 - arris_stats_debug = False
+    - enables debug logs
 - destination = influxdb
+    - influxdb is the only valid option at this time
 - sleep_interval = 300
 - modem_url = https://192.168.100.1/cmconnectionstatus.html
 - modem_verify_ssl = False